stormchaserroleplaying/stormchaserRPG/Classes/Mage/Wizard/index.md

 ### Arcane Recovery
 *Prerequisite:* 1 Other Wizard Talent<br>
 You have learned to regain some of your magical energy by studying your spellbook.
-Once per day when you finish a short rest, you may choose expended spell points to recover.
-These spell points may have a combined value that is equal to or less than the highest level of spells that you can cast.
+Once per day when you finish a short rest, you may recover expended mana equal to the highest level of spells that you can cast.

-For example, if you can cast second level spells, you can recover up to two spell points.
+For example, if you can cast 2nd level spells, you can recover two mana.

 ### Spell Mastery
 *Prerequisite:* 9th Level Spells and 5 Other Wizard Talents<br>